 The organization of the City's Funds is designed to enhance accountability and transparency, comply with Generally Accepted Accounting Principles, meet grant requirements, comply with City Code/Charter and comply with Colorado statutes.
-In City Article V, Part III, Section 25 the Financial Officer is empowered to create funds as appropriate.
+In City Article V, Section 25 the Financial Officer is empowered to create funds as appropriate.
+However, City Code Chapter 8, Article III also establishes additional parameters for City funds.